torvalds/linux/Documentation/scsi/FlashPoint.rst

   As of 14 June 1996, the original BusLogic FlashPoint LT to BT-948 upgrade program has now been extended to encompass the FlashPoint LW Wide Ultra SCSI Host Adapter.
-Any Linux user worldwide may trade in their FlashPoint LW (BT-950) for a BT-958 MultiMaster PCI Ultra SCSI Host Adapter.
+Any GNU/Linux user worldwide may trade in their FlashPoint LW (BT-950) for a BT-958 MultiMaster PCI Ultra SCSI Host Adapter.
 The price for this upgrade has been set at US $65 plus shipping and handling.